 - No career plan: If you don't explain what you'll do after graduation, the officer assumes you'll overstay

-- Copy-pasted from internet: Officers have read thousands of GTEs — they recognize templates instantly
+- Copy-pasted from internet: Officers have read thousands of GS statements — they recognize templates instantly

 - Too long: 1-2 pages maximum.
 Don't write an autobiography

-- Contradicts other documents: If your GTE says you work at Company X but your employment letter says Company Y, your application is dead
+- Contradicts other documents: If your GS says you work at Company X but your employment letter says Company Y, your application is dead

 - No mention of Bangladesh: If you don't talk about returning to Bangladesh, you're essentially telling the officer you plan to stay